 Simon’s interests also lie in recital and oratorio work, where appearances include Berlioz’s L’enfance du Christ in King’s College Chapel, Cambridge, Haydn’s Creation in Lima Cathedral, Missa Solemnis for Tampere Philharmonic, Mozart’s Requiem in Bordeaux and Manchester, St Matthew Passion (Frankfurt, Karlsruhe and Trier) and Messiah at the Royal Albert Hall and in Oslo.
 During the 2013 Wagner year, Simon sang Gurnemanz Parsifal in concert in Wiesbaden and Bad Homburg.
 Simon has also appeared in recital at the Teatro Britanico, Lima, and also several times in recital at La Scala.
 His discography includes Mozart’s Requiem, Mandarin Turandot for Chandos Opera in English, Doge in Rossini’s Bianca e Falliero for Opera Rara, and Stainer’s Crucifixion for Naxos.
 He also appears as a soloist on the recital recordings for Opera Rara and Chandos.

 Recent engagements include the Four Villains Les Contes d’Hoffmann for Theater Basel, Handel Saul at the Kölner Philharmonie and Klingsor Parsifal, Gelone in Cesti’s L’Orontea, Don Magnifico Cenerentola, 2nd Tempter/Knight in Pizzetti’s Assassinio nella Cattedrale and Leporello Don Giovanni for Oper Frankfurt.
 Simon made his Covent Garden debut as Leporello Don Giovanni in summer 2015.
 Engagements in 2015/2016 include Leporello at the Gstaad Menuhin Festival with La Scintilla Oper Zürich (Heras-Casado), a return to the Royal Opera House, Covent Garden as Sciroco L’Étoile and his return to Stuttgart as Kaspar Der Freischütz as well as Achilla Giulio Cesare and Gunther Götterdämmerung (Weigle) for Oper Frankfurt.
+Simon will also repeat the role of Kaspar with the OAE and Sir Mark Elder at the Royal Festival Hall.
 Subsequent engagements include Nikanor/Satan in David’s Herculanum for Wexford Festival Opera, Jochanaan Salome for Staatstheater Stuttgart and Leporello for Oper Frankfurt.